kedro-org/kedro-viz/docs/source/preview_plotly_datasets.md

-# Visualise charts in Kedro-Viz with Plotly
+# Preview Plotly charts in Kedro-viz

 This page describes how to make interactive visualisations of a Kedro project with Kedro-Viz, which supports integration with [Plotly](https://plotly.com/python/).